A widget and grid based framework for building command line user interfaces in python.

 The main advantage

-py_cui has over traditional command line user interfaces is that it relies on widgets and a grid layout manager like most traditional Graphical User Interfaces.
+py_cui has over typical text-based user interface builders is that it relies on widgets and a grid layout manager like most traditional graphical user interfaces.
 You may define a grid size, and then drop predefined widgets onto it into specific grid locations.
 Widgets can also be stretched accross multiple grid rows and columns.
 If you've ever made a Tkinter GUI, you will feel right at home.

 If you would like to contribute, feel free to make an issue or pull request after reading through the